obsea-upc/sensorml-uncertainty-analysis/README.md

 # SensorML Uncertainty Analysis #
 This repository contains the code the analyze time series data with metrological information encoded in a SensorML file (JSON encoding).
 The code is shipped with an example of a SBE16 CTD instrument SensorML description and a CSV file containing data acquired at the [OBSEA underwater observatory](https://obsea.es) by the same instrument.
 This repository uses the OGC Connected Systems standard candidate as a git submodule to validate SensorML documents against its JSON schema.

+## Requriments ##

+To run this code python3, pip and git need to be installed.

 ## Setup ##
 1. Clone the repository